ila0406/Work-Day-Scheduler/README.md

-# Workday Scheduler
-Third Party APIs: Work Day Scheduler https://ila0406.github.io/Work-Day-Scheduler/
+# Work Day Scheduler
+https://ila0406.github.io/Work-Day-Scheduler/

 ## User Story
 As an employee with a busy schedule, I want to add important events to a daily planner so that I can manage my time effectively.

+## Technologies Used
+CSS, HTML, Javascript, moment.js, jQuery

 ## Accessibility
 Lighthouse report on accesibility